 Mindfulness means “paying attention in a particular way; On purpose, in the present moment, and non-judgementally.” – Jon Kabat Zinn (Founder of Mindfulness Based Stress Reduction)

 It is a way of paying attention to the present moment.
 It’s about being present with what we are doing and being efficient with what we are doing.
-It is being aware and practicing non- judgement on yourself or others.
+It is being aware and practicing non- judgment on yourself or others.
 It helps you to become more aware of your thoughts and feelings and to deal with them in a positive way; instead of feeling overwhelmed by them, you are able to manage them constructively.
-It is a skill that can be developed by practice and can involve using techniques like meditation, conscious breathing and yoga.
+It is a skill that can be developed through practice and can involve using techniques like meditation, conscious breathing and yoga.
 This short video gives you a good introduction.

 And it really works!
 This Oxford University study showed that people who practiced mindfulness for one month experienced up to a fifty percent reduction in anxiety levels, depression and stress.
 Harvard, Oxford and Stanford Universities offer mindfulness courses.
 Mindfulness is not just a trend but a proven method for success.